SUBHAM-6291/SUBHAM-6291/README.md

 - 📫 If it’s not important, don’t bother.
 If it is, you know where to find me: subhamsingh39621@gmail.com. ⚡

-- ⚡ Fun fact: I dream in HTML, CSS, and JavaScript… while your code is so bad, even ChatGPT refuses to debug it. 😴💡
+- ⚡ Fun fact: I dream in HTML, CSS, and JavaScript… while your code is so f*cked, even AI hit Ctrl+Z on your career. 💀💡

 Now fuck off, even null has more value than your contributions. 💀🔥